fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

 Why potential outcomes?
 - Clarifies what precisely we are trying to estimate: average individual treatment effect
-- Makes explicit the assumptions we need to make to do so: assuming that Y0 are the same in expectation (sth else?)
+- Makes explicit the assumptions we need to make to do so:
- - Assumptions needed
-	 - SUTVA
-		 - What we need is to be able to write Y-i = WY1 + (1-W)Y0.
-For this we need i) independence from other's assignment, and ii) clearly defined meaning of Wi =1 and Wi = 0, becauese if they are not clearly defined then Y1/Y0 might not be stable.
+	 - SUTVA: What we need is to be able to write Y-i = WY1 + (1-W)Y0.
+For this we need i) independence from other's assignment, and ii) clearly defined meaning of Wi =1 and Wi = 0, because if they are not clearly defined then Y1/Y0 might not be stable.
 SUTVA handles both of these.
 	- Randomisation: to make sure that EY0 for W=1 equals EY0 W=0
 Material
 - ding2023first footnote 2 in chapter 4 and

 - What is definition of causal effect in suggested comparison?
 - What is source of randomisation?